Larissavvy/CustomerChurnPredictionandPowerBIViz/README.md

 # CustomerChurnPredictionandPowerBIViz
-Prediction of Customer Churn using Machine Learning Alogrithm and Visualization of final output on Power BI
+Description: Prediction of Customer Churn using Machine Learning Alogrithm and Visualization of final output on Power BI

-The data is uploaded in Repo

 Utlized Machine Learning Alogrithm- Random Forest and Predicted if the Customer will leave the company or not, Used SMOTE as there is Imbalance in dataset and deployed the output on Power BI.